 Gorée Island was a busy slave-trading center during the eighteenth and nineteenth centuries.
 Here, you will visit a slave house and meet with a conservator on the slave trade period.
 Prior to the visit, you will attend a lecture on development and poverty at the Gorée Institute, followed by a visit to a local women’s organization.
 You can visit the Historical Museum, la Musée de la Femme, and the community of artists who live and work on Gorée Island.

-Souleye Diallo, a Senegalese national, graduated from the University Cheikh Anta Diop of Dakar with a degree in English and literature.
+Souleye, a Senegalese national, graduated from the University Cheikh Anta Diop of Dakar with a degree in English and literature.
 He earned an MA in sustainable development from SIT Graduate Institute in Vermont.
 He also holds certificates in program development, program management, peer counseling, crisis management, and training of trainers from the Peace Corps, and a certificate in intercultural communications from the Summer Institute in Intercultural Communications in Portland, Oregon.
-Having worked as a cross-cultural trainer and homestay coordinator for the US Peace Corps for many years, he has conducted various trainings of trainers in the West Africa region.
+As a cross-cultural trainer and homestay coordinator for the US Peace Corps, he has conducted trainings of trainers in the West Africa region.

 Prior to joining SIT, Souleye worked for the Church World Service/INS in the immigration and refugee resettlement program in sub-Saharan Africa.
 He also served as a consultant for Women’s World Banking in the Gambia and the Christian Children’s Fund in Dakar.
 During the academic year 2001–2002, Souleye served as SIT Graduate Institute’s ombudsperson.
 He joined SIT Study Abroad as the academic director in Senegal in the fall of 2002.

-Papa Bouna Fall, fondly known as Bouna to his SIT students, graduated from the University Cheikh Anta Diop of Dakar with degrees in British literature and foreign relations.
-He continued his studies in France and earned a master's degree in applied foreign languages (English and Spanish) and a certificate in business from the Franco-British Chamber of Commerce and Industry, based in Paris.
-He also completed an internship in England.
-Bouna also holds a master's degree in teaching from SIT Graduate Institute.
+Bouna graduated from the University Cheikh Anta Diop of Dakar with degrees in British literature and foreign relations.
+He earned a master’s degree in applied foreign languages (English and Spanish) and a certificate in business from the Franco-British Chamber of Commerce and Industry in Paris and completed an internship in England.
+He also holds a master’s degree in teaching from SIT Graduate Institute.
+Bouna began his teaching career in 1984 as a high school teacher, and today he is a language instructor at the university level.
+He has worked as a freelance translator for NGOs and institutions such as the World Bank, USAID, and Amnesty International.
+For SIT, Bouna teaches the Research Methods and Ethics seminar, prepares and advises students during their ISPs, coordinates homestays, and grades assignments.
+Bouna frequently accompanies students on excursions to Senegalese villages.
+He speaks French, English, Spanish, Wolof, and Bambara and enjoys outdoor activities.

-Ibrahima was born and grew up in Thiès, 70 kilometers outside of Dakar.
-He spent his summers pursuing religious education in Dakar.
-He completed the first portion of his formal education in Thiès, after which he moved to Dakar to study law at the University Cheikh Anta Diop.
+Ibrahima was born and grew up in Thiès, where he completed the first portion of his formal education.
+Later, he moved to Dakar to study law at the University Cheikh Anta Diop.
 In addition to his degree in law, he holds certificates in education, Wolof, Wolof instruction, and business administration.
+He has also pursued religious education.
 Before he began teaching with SIT in 2010, he worked with the Peace Corps, Japan International Cooperation Agency, and Korean International Cooperation Agency.
-He currently works as a French and Wolof instructor for SIT Study Abroad and also provides private language instruction for individuals and organizations.
+He currently works as a French and Wolof instructor for SIT and provides private language instruction for individuals and organizations.
 In his free time, Ibrahima enjoys watching documentary films, cooking, reading, playing sports, nature, and music.
 He speaks French and Wolof.

-Mame Bineta Fall is a native of Dakar.
+Mame is a native of Dakar.
 She was born and raised in the suburb of Rufisque where she currently lives with her family.
 Mame studied English, French, and Spanish in the Applied Foreign Languages program at the University Cheikh Anta Diop of Dakar.
-She also received training as a language teacher with the Peace Corps, with which she worked for two years before coming to work for SIT in 2002.
+She also received training as a language teacher with the Peace Corps, with which she worked for two years before joining SIT in 2002.
 Since then, she has taught French and Wolof to students at SIT.
 She has also taught volunteers with JICA and gives private language lessons to volunteers and expatriates.
 In her free time, she enjoys reading mystery and science fiction novels.

 Papis is originally from the region of Kédougou, though he grew up mostly in Kaolack and Dakar.
 He received a degree in applied linguistics in the English Department of the University of Gaston Berger in Saint Louis.
 Before joining SIT, Papis utilized his interpersonal and technical skills volunteering for the Spanish Humanist Movement, a nongovernmental organization aimed at supporting local grassroots community building projects.
 It was here that Papis began developing an interest in intercultural experience and learning while he served as an interpreter and project planner.
 In addition to his duties as office manager with the SIT Senegal program, he also teaches English at professional schools in Dakar.
 Papis enjoys sports, spending time with his daughter, and reading.

-Dr. Mbacké Diagne is a linguist, researcher, and instructor of French and English languages.
-Dr. Diagne earned a PhD in linguistics at the Institut National des Langues et Civilisations Orientales (Paris) in 2009.
-In addition to his teaching and advising on SIT’s Senegal: National Identity and the Arts program, Dr. Diagne has extensive teaching and research experience with l’Ecole Normale Supérieure de Dakar and Cheikh Anta Diop University in Dakar and has served the Senegalese Ministry of Education as a member of the national technical team of Project ELAN (Ecole et Langues Nationales) focusing on improvement of primary-level French language instruction in Benin, Burkina Faso, Burundi, Cameroon, Mali, Niger, the Democratic Republic of Congo, and Senegal.
-Dr. Diagne’s professional experience in language research and advocacy also includes serving as a member of the Sénélangues project, an effort by France’s Centre National de la Recherche Scientifique and the Language, Langue, et Cultures d’Afrique Noire (LLCAN), whose main objective was to document and describe approximately 20 of Senegal’s most threatened languages.
-Dr. Diagne has widely published and disseminated work on issues of pedagogy and the question of minority and threatened languages in the region.
-Among Dr. Diagne’s distinctions is that of being honored with the titled of Chevalier de l’Ordre national du Lion from the government of Senegal.
+Mbacké is a linguist, researcher, and instructor of French and English languages.
+He earned a PhD in linguistics at the Institut National des Langues et Civilisations Orientales (Paris) in 2009.
+He has extensive teaching and research experience with l’Ecole Normale Supérieure de Dakar and Cheikh Anta Diop University in Dakar and has served the Senegalese Ministry of Education as a member of the national technical team of Project ELAN (Ecole et Langues Nationales) focusing on improving primary-level French language instruction in Senegal and other African countries.
+He has also served as a member of the Sénélangues project, which documented and described approximately 20 of Senegal’s most threatened languages.
+Mbacké has widely published and disseminated work on issues of pedagogy and minority and threatened languages in the region.
+Among his distinctions is that of being honored with the titled of Chevalier de l’Ordre National du Lion from the government of Senegal.
 He is a member of the SIT Senegal local review board.

-Moussa Diouf is a lecturer with nearly three decades’ experience in instructing both English and French languages.
-Having earned both master’s and bachelor’s degrees at Cheikh Anta Diop University in Dakar, Mr. Diouf has gone on to earn further qualifications in a variety of pedagogical skill areas including in-service training, interpersonal communication, and English language training.
-In addition to his work with SIT’s Senegal: National Identity and the Arts program, his professional experience includes directorship of the English Language Institute (ELI) in Dakar and the English Language for Internationals program at Suffolk University in Dakar as well as coordination of the British Senegalese Institute Regional Center.
-He currently serves as president of the Association of Teachers of English in Senegal (a professional organization affiliated with TESOL and IATEFL), was former secretary for the pedagogic affairs of the Association of Teachers of English in Senegal, and maintains membership in professional organizations including TESOL and IATEFL.
+Moussa is a lecturer with nearly three decades’ experience in English and French language instruction.
+He earned bachelor’s and master’s degrees at Cheikh Anta Diop University in Dakar and has earned further qualifications in in-service training, interpersonal communication, English language training, and more.
+His professional experience includes director of the English Language Institute in Dakar and the English Language for Internationals program at Suffolk University in Dakar, coordinator of the British Senegalese Institute Regional Center, and secretary for the pedagogic affairs of the Association of Teachers of English in Senegal.
+He currently serves as president of the Association of Teachers of English in Senegal and maintains membership in professional organizations including TESOL and IATEFL.
 He is a member of the SIT Senegal local review board.

 Most host families are considered middle-class by Senegalese standards and represent different professions, including nurses, merchants / business owners, retired army officers, teachers, and tailors.
-Some host family homes may be within walking distance of the SIT program center in Dakar, while others may be 20–30 minutes away by bus.
-Most, but not all, host families have children.
+Some host family homes may be within walking distance of the SIT program center while others may be 20–30 minutes away by bus.
+Most host families have children.
 If there are no children in the host family, there are usually children in neighboring families.
 Students often visit each other’s host families.

 Other accommodations during the program may include guest houses, educational institutions, or small hotels.